caraml-lab/caraml-lab/publications/index.md

 author_profile: true
 --- -->

-For a complete list of my publications, please visit my [Google Scholar Profile]().
+For a complete list of publications from our lab, please visit the following [Google Scholar Profile]().

 \* indicates equal contribution